Croxley Green History Project

 Ruth Burridge 23 yrs daughter born Shoreditch Middx Barmaid

 (The Enumerator's task is to record the names of the persons 'at home' ie 'living on the premises' when completing the forms.
-It would appear from the 1901 census William Burridge publican and father of Ruth Burridge, in the 1891 census, records William his wife Temperance and sons William, George and Frederick were living in Shorditch London where his daughter Ruth was born.
+It would appear from the 1901 census William Burridge publican and father of Ruth Burridge, in the 1891 census, records William his wife Temperance and sons William, George and Frederick were living in Shoreditch London where his daughter Ruth was born.

 1891 census for William Burridge Harman Street Shoreditch London